asseco-voice/laravel-json-authorization/README.md

 I.e. ``ContactType`` has many `Contacts`.
 If you impose the right to only update contacts with contact type ID 1, the following will still pass as valid:
 ``Contacts::create([... 'contact_type_id' = 2 ...])``
-- package will try to authorize early based on the limitations provided (TODO), however on complex limits imposed package will make a select on a DB which in some cases may prove to be a heavy action.
+- package will try to authorize early based on the limitations provided, however on complex limits imposed package will make a select on a DB which in some cases may prove to be a heavy action.
-This doesn't affect read rights, just create/update/delete ones.
+This mostly affects create/update/delete rights, not read ones.

 ## Installation